 Are applicants required to provide citizenship and immigration information?

 Providing citizenship and immigration information, as well as other private data on the MNsure application, is voluntary.
-Read the privacy warning to understand how MNsure will use citizenship and immigration information to verify eligibility.
+Read the privacy warning on the application to understand how MNsure will use citizenship and immigration information to verify eligibility.

 Citizenship and immigration information is not required for household members listed on the application who are not applying for coverage.
 This includes parents who may be applying for coverage for their children only.

-MNsure only collects information about an applicant’s immigration status to determine their insurance eligibility.
+MNsure only collects information about an applicant’s immigration status to determine their health insurance coverage eligibility.
 This information is only shared as allowed by law, such as to verify identity.

 MNsure verifies citizenship or immigration status by matching data from the Social Security Administration (SSA) or the Department of Homeland Security (Homeland Security).